richCoder15/richCoder15/README.md

 - 💞️ I’m looking to collaborate on Python + Django Projects
 - 📫 You can contact me through GitHub
 - 😄 Pronouns: He, Him,
-- ⚡ Fun fact: I am actually pretty young (in elementary)
+- ⚡ Fun fact: Just started programming around the end of COVID - 19 (the end of the large pandemic)

 <!---